pybricks/pybricks.github.io/install/technic-boost-city.md

 ## Installing the Pybricks firmware

 Before you begin, turn the hub off.
-The update works best with fresh batteries.
+The update works best with new (fully charged) batteries.
 If you use the City Hub, you must unplug all motors and sensors.
-Follow these
+Follow these steps:
-steps:

-1. Go to [Pybricks Code][Pybricks Code].
+1. Go to [Pybricks Code].
-2. Press and hold the hub button.
-Wait for a blinking pink light.
+2. Click the <i class="fas fa-cog"></i> icon on the left to open the *Settings & Help* pane if it is not already open.
-3. While you hold it, click the *firmware update* button.
+3. Click the **Install Pybricks Firmware** button.
-4. Select the *LEGO Bootloader* and click *Pair*.
-5. Wait until the light turns off, and then blinks red/green/blue.
-6. Release the button and wait for the installation to finish.

-These steps are summarized in this video:

-<video controls src="/assets/videos/install.mp4" width="100%"></video><br />
+4. Follow the instructions on the screen.

 ## Start coding